 AMT ALERT!
-In the year of exercise, a tax "preference" item is created for the difference between the stock's FMV and the exercise price (the "bargain element") that can trigger the AMT.
+If you don't sell the stock in the year of exercise, a tax "preference" item is created for the difference between the stock's FMV and the exercise price (the "bargain element") that can trigger the AMT.
 A future AMT credit, however, should mitigate this AMT hit.
 Consult your tax advisor because the rules are complex.

 If you've received ISOs, plan carefully when to exercise them and whether to immediately sell shares received from an exercise or to hold them.
-Waiting to exercise ISOs until just before the expiration date (when the stock value may be the highest, assuming the stock is appreciating) and holding on to the stock long enough to garner longterm capital gains treatment often is beneficial.
+Waiting to exercise ISOs until just before the expiration date (when the stock value may be the highest, assuming the stock is appreciating) and holding on to the stock long enough to garner long-term capital gains treatment often is beneficial.
 But there's also market risk to consider.
 Plus, acting earlier can be advantageous in several situations: